 A8.
 Facilitate Affordable Housing on Large Sites.
-The County shall assist the development of housing for lower-income households on larger sites (e.g., more than 10 acres), by striving to streamline the approval process for land divisions, lot line adjustments, and/or specific plans or master plans resulting in parcel sizes that enable affordable housing development such as one to 10 acres.
-The County shall also explore mechanisms to require developers of large sites to construct, entitle, or dedicate land for projects affordable to lower-income households early in the development process.
+The County shall encourage property owners and affordable housing developers to target and market the availability of sites with the best potential for development by facilitating meetings between willing property owners of large sites and willing affordable housing developers.
+To assist in the development of housing for lower-income households on larger sites (e.g., more than 10 acres), by the County will streamline the approval process for land divisions, lot line adjustments, and/or specific plans or master plans resulting in parcel sizes that enable affordable housing development such as one to 10 acres.
+The County shall focus on facilitating parcel sizes that comply with SHRA Multifamily Lending and Mortgage Revenue Bond Policies.
+The County shall also develop mechanisms to require developers of large sites to construct, entitle, or dedicate land for projects affordable to lower-income households early in the development process.
+Mechanisms may include affordable housing strategies pursuant to the Affordable Housing Ordinance, such as, dedication of land to SHRA for concurrent development of deed restricted affordable housing.
+Target the production of 1,000 lower income units through this program by 2029.